aandresc86-wq/9-DataScience-Thermal-Transmittance-Prediction-ML-Python/README.md

 ---

+## 🎯 Business Problem
+Estimating thermal properties of materials requires complex experimentation, making it time-consuming and costly for engineering decision-making.

+---

+## ✅ Business Impact
+- Developed a predictive model to estimate material thermal performance
+- Reduced reliance on experimental testing for early-stage evaluation
+- Enabled faster decision-making in material design and selection
+- Provided data-driven insights for sustainable material optimization

+---

 ## 🎯 Business Context
 In sustainable construction, many alternative materials lack reliable thermal performance data.
 This creates challenges for: